 A person has received or will receive compensation for the sale of securities under this Offering.
 See "Compensation Paid to Sellers and Finders".
 There is no Selling Agent, however, the Manager reserves the right to retain one or more selling agents or finders during the course of the Offering.
 Any sale of Units must be conducted through a Dealer, which includes CDFL, an Exempt Market Dealer registered in the Provinces of British Columbia, Alberta, Saskatchewan, Manitoba and Ontario and in the Yukon Territory (the "Jurisdictions").
-The Manager will pay to CDFL, and in its discretion, may pay to Dealers, the following fees, which fees will be negotiated between the Manager and the Dealer, as applicable, however, the maximum fee that the Manager is authorized to pay to a Dealer, including CDFL is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units; and (ii) an ongoing Trailer Fee equal to 1.0% of the gross proceeds received by the Trust from the sale of 0.3% to dealing representatives of CDFL who facilitate purchases of Class A Units and Class C Units.
+CDFL is in the process of registering as an Exempt Market Dealer in all of the other Provinces and Territories of Canada.
+The Manager will pay to CDFL, and in its discretion, may pay to Dealers, the following fees, which fees will be negotiated between the Manager and the Dealer, as applicable, however, the maximum fee that the Manager is authorized to pay to a Dealer, including CDFL is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units; and (ii) an ongoing Trailer Fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units and Class C Units made by the Trust through the Dealer.
+CDFL may pay a commission of 0.3% to dealing representatives of CDFL who facilitate purchases of Class A Units and Class C Units.
 No service fees are payable in respect of the Class F Units.
 In addition, CDFL will be paid a monthly dealer services fee by the Manager in consideration for performing dealer services in connection with prospectus exempt purchases made in the Jurisdictions.